b0ryaa/avoxsec/README.md

 ## ABOUT ME
-Shut the fuck up, if you are here to clown my work or flashcard me queer
+smh here to flashcard me again